simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-14-stop-using-inheritance-in-angular.md

 }
 ```

 Our `Base` class is becoming dirtier because now it has 4 functionalities that are unrelated and `Foo` has access to `authenticate()` when it doesn't need to, while `Bar` has access to `cache()` when it doesn't need to.
 This clearly breaks the single responsibility pattern and when our application grows, the `Base` class would grow in functionality and no one would even know what is inside that `Base` class.
-By pushing this principle further we could wind up with base classes inheriting from other base classes and so on.
+By pushing inheritance further we could wind up with base classes inheriting from other base classes and so on.

 Wouldn't this snippet make more sense?